nassing/haskell-sexpr-to-json/README.md

 ## Requirements

-You will need cabal and npm to run this project.
+Cabal is required to build the backend, however an executable is already available to run the project.
+You will need npm to build and run the frontend.

 ### Libraries